-The paper is organized as follows: in section \ref{lasso} we present a detailed overview of the LASSO and some of its popular modifications found in the literature.
-In section \ref{PCA} we describe our proposed modification of combining the LASSO with principal components, and further expand into section \ref{sparsePCA} discussing the possible alterations of the approach.
-For an empirical study, in the section \ref{duomenys} we briefly describe the design of the information set and the settings for all models used in the pseudo-real-time exercise, while in the section \ref{chapter:PR} we present the results of the pseudo-real-time exercise, where the backcast, nowcast and 1- and 2-quarter forecasts are estimated.
-The forecasting performance of the models is then compared with the performance of ARMA models.
+The paper is organized as follows.
+Section \ref{lasso} presents a detailed overview of the LASSO and some of its popular modifications found in the literature.
+Section \ref{PCA} describes the proposed modification of combining the LASSO modifications with principal components, and further, expands into Section \ref{sparsePCA} where the possible alterations of the approach are discussed.
+For an empirical study, Section \ref{duomenys} describes the design of the information set and the settings for all models used in the pseudo-real-time exercise, while Section \ref{chapter:PR} presents the results of the pseudo-real-time experiment, where the backcast, nowcast and 1- and 2-quarter forecasts are estimated.
+The forecasting performance of the models is then compared with the performance of the benchmark ARMA and factor models.